Top Five Reasons to Major in Computer Science

 - CS is a Gateway to Many Fields

-A computer science education will give you solid grounding in logic, strategic thinking and teamwork--skills you can use whether you choose a career in CS or go on to medical school, business school or another field.
+A computer science education will give you a solid grounding in logic, strategic thinking and teamwork--skills you can use whether you choose a career in CS or go on to medical school, business school or another field.
 And of course, CS will enable you to do cool things with software!
-Through your elective choices you can choose to specialize in databases/data mining, networking and systems, artificial intelligence, security or software engineering.
-Below are a list of some ways you can use a CS education in other career fields.
+Through your elective choices, you can choose to specialize in databases/data mining, networking and systems, artificial intelligence, security or software engineering.
+Below is a list of some ways you can use a CS education in other career fields.

 - Biology: sequencing the human genome